 Life on Earth is believed to have arisen in a “primordial soup”, a mixture of methane , ammonia and water.
 Methane and ammonia together have three of the essential elements of organic matter, carbon, nitrogen and hydrogen.
 It is thought that when these reacted with oxygen using lightning as the energy source, the building blocks of life, amino acids and nucleic acids were formed.
 (1)

 Ammonia in Common Uses

 Nearly 200 million tons of ammonia are produced industrially around the world every year.
 It finds its way into an extraordinary list of products.
 It is a precursor for nitrogen based fertilizers and explosives.
-It can be used in household cleaners, particularly for glass.
+It can be used in household cleaners particularly for glass and is an effective sanitizer.
 It is also an effective refrigerant used in industrial freezing and hockey rinks.
-It even has notable advantages over compressed hydrogen as an automotive fuel.
+It even has notable Its very low molecular weight and reactivity make it useful as a leak detector in many industries.
+It has advantages over compressed hydrogen as an automotive fuel.
 (2)

 Of course, not everything about ammonia is a benefit.
 The infographic below lists some of the potential hazards caused by a variety of chemical reactions ammonia is involved in.

 Ammonia produces a great many other chemicals important in day to day applications.
 Many thanks for Andy Brunning of compoundchem.com for the use of this image.